TURahim/collab-canvas/tasklistfinal.md

   - User message: "Create a login form"
   - 5 shapes appear in login layout
   - All users see the form
+  - Verification confirms success
 - [ ] Integration test: AI command to createCard
   - User message: "Make a card with title 'Profile'"
   - Card layout appears with custom title
   - All users see the card
+- [ ] **Integration test: AI command to createNavigationBar (NEW)**
+  - User message: "Build a navigation bar with 4 menu items"
+  - Nav bar with 4 menu items appears
+  - All users see the navigation bar
+  - Progress feedback shown during creation

 #### Acceptance Criteria
-- [ ] createLoginForm creates full login interface
+- [ ] createLoginForm creates full login interface (5 shapes)
-- [ ] createCard creates card layout with parameters
+- [ ] createCard creates card layout with parameters (4 shapes)
+- [ ] **createNavigationBar creates nav bar with menu items (9-10 shapes)**
+- [ ] All 3 complex commands working reliably
+- [ ] Multi-step execution with visible progress
+- [ ] Verification confirms correct shape count and types
+- [ ] Remediation handles failures gracefully
 - [ ] Multi-shape layouts maintain relative positioning
 - [ ] All shapes center in viewport
 - [ ] Complex commands complete in < 5 seconds
 - [ ] All created shapes sync to other users
-- [ ] All tests passing (minimum 10 tests)
+- [ ] All tests passing (minimum 14 tests)
 - [ ] Error handling for invalid inputs

 **Example Commands:**